1

 1. Veneer trees are very straight and tall, without crooks, bends or bows of any significance.
 Veneer trees are solid with a high degree of material integrity and cannot contain rot in any area.

-2. Veneer trees don’t have any limbs or places where limbs that once existed fell off and scarred over for at least 8 feet from the ground, preferably 10 feet.
-In general the trunk must be solid and blemish free.
-While some trees may be sold as 3-sided veneer (small knots or limbs on only one side of the trunk), they will of course demand lower prices than trees that are 4-sides clear.
+2.Veneer trees must have no limbs or scars from fallen limbs for at least 8 feet, ideally 10 feet, from the ground.
+The trunk must be solid and blemish-free.
+While some trees may be sold as 3-sided veneer (with small knots or limbs on one side), they will demand lower prices than trees that are clear on all four sides.

 4. Veneer trees cannot have stains of any kind.
 This is an especially elusive criterion because it is impossible to tell whether or not the base of a log will be stained until the tree is cut down.
 Stains in the base of a log can be caused by non-ideal soil conditions and high concentrations of certain minerals.
-This is natural and unfortunately completely unavoidable.
+This is natural and unfortunately completely unavoidable

 Get an Expert Opinion